Search

 # Simple Websites

-The best version in my opinion is to have a Static Site Generators (SSG) that generates your website in simple HTML, which is super fast for viewers, you can write simple Markdown, but still have the option to style or add features as you want.
+The best approach, in my opinion, is to use a Static Site Generator (SSG), which generates your website in simple HTML.
+This is super fast for viewers, and you can write simple Markdown, while still having the option to style or add features as you want.

-There is also a movement to plain HTML sites, this is what Derek Sivers is doing for years on his website, with a little postgres Stored Procedure for comments.
+There is also a movement toward plain HTML sites; this is what Derek Sivers has been doing for years on his website, with a little PostgreSQL Stored Procedure for comments.
 The The Brutalist Network is another website that went full HTML.
-They call it the Small Web, e.g. The small web is beautiful is a longer form explanation of this.
+They call it the Small Web; e.g., The small web is beautiful is a longer-form explanation of this.

 # Further Reads